Jakee8718/TikTok-Follow-Bot/README.md

 # TikTok Botter

+##This was NOT made by me.
+I was just testing some features with python with this guys repository.
+Feel free to get the real one here  https://github.com/OriginalAlien/TikTokBotter
 Educational Purposes Only.
 Contact Dreamer#5114 for assistance.

 Tool That Uses Zefoy To Bot Your TikTok Follow, Hearts, Views, & Shares!